To complete the BDP certificate, every BDP student must participate in at least one Connecting Experience under the supervision of a faculty mentor.

 If a student has approached you about serving as his or her faculty mentor, the following pages will provide you with information about the Connecting Experience process and resources for designing a productive experience.

-For general questions or more information about mentoring BDP students in Connecting Experiences, please contact Emily Watson or call 512-232-7564.
+For general questions or more information about mentoring BDP students in Connecting Experiences, please contact Larissa Noake or call 512-232-7564.